jedesah/rapture-io/doc/introduction.md

 IO provides implicits which will be resolved by Scala at compile time to ensure that you can only use capabilities on resources which support them.

-Here are some of the capabilities which Rapture IO provides for resources which support
+Here are some of the capabilities which Rapture IO provides for those resources which support them:
-them:

 #### Slurping

-Some resources can be slurped into memory, usually in the form of a string or a byte array.
+Some resources can be "slurped" into memory, usually in the form of a string or a byte array.
 Whilst reading an entire resource into memory may be undesirable for large resources -- we would prefer streaming solutions, if possible -- it remains a convenient way of working with small amounts of data.

 Slurping resources is provided by the `slurp` method, which takes a single type parameter, representing the units of data being streamed, typically `Byte` or `Char`.
 Depending on this